Deploying a Study

 - Do Not Autocode Lists

-- Custom Java SDK configuration (for example, custom triggers)
+- Custom Java SDK configurations (for example, custom triggers)

 To deploy custom Vault object configuration, you must add those objects to the Deployment List.
 See details in Adding Custom Configuration Components to the Deployment List.